 - There is however now going to be seamless support for WBE (web based brokers) to directly enroll consumers into Obamacare compliant on-exchange plans in a very seamless manner.
 This is one positive that will help ensure that an extension for open-enrollment will not be required.

 - Short-term health insurance regulations have been stripped back.
 Depending on where you get your news from, this could be perceived as both good and bad for consumers long term.

 - One bit of good news however, is that rates are actually expected to decline in some states for the first time in years.
-Below, we detail how much rates are expected to change on a state by state basis.

 To get help enrolling in a plan for 2018 – 2019 open enrollment, check out our page on signing up for ObamaCare.